SirTangent/XY-Fi/README.md

 # XY-Fi
-XY-Fi is an Internal Positioning System aimed to support consumer friendly applications.
-This repository contains the necessary code for different systems including the micro-controllers and API software.
+XY-Fi is an Internal Positioning System aimed at supporting consumer-friendly applications.
+This repository has the necessary code for separate systems including the micro-controllers and API software.